Thalisu/FullStackOpen/Readme.md

 # Part 4

 <p style="@import url('https://fonts.googleapis.com/css2?family=Montserrat&display=swap');font-family: 'Montserrat', sans-serif;">BackEnd Folder structure. unit tests with JEST.
 Async functions and error management with try-catch and with express-async-errors. a little of promises.
 User administration, adding users to database, password encrypt to hash with bcryptjs.
 Auth users with digital signed tokens</p>

+# Part 5

+<p style="@import url('https://fonts.googleapis.com/css2?family=Montserrat&display=swap');font-family: 'Montserrat', sans-serif;">How to make a login with tokens, interaction of back and front to show if the user is logged or not and show functionalities that should appear only to logged users. props.children and propTypes. unit testing react with react testing library, userEvent testing library, Cypress</p>